LekoArts/gatsby-sanity-theme-from-scratch/README.md

 This simple example showcases:

 - An example website for a meetup.
 That meetup has its information hard-coded into the React code but now would like to add a list of upcoming and previous meetups to the website.
 Non-technical folks should be able to edit this.
 The example will use Sanity.io for that.
 The homepage has the next upcoming event, on a separate page the whole list is displayed
 - A theme that accesses Sanity and creates a list of those meetup dates.
-It should also have a React hook to expose the next upcoming event
+Components from it can also be used in isolation, e.g. on the homepage
 - Theme UI should be used for styling

 This theme won't be published to npm, it's only for testing purposes.